 Review and Tasting

 Clear, pale orange-crimson.

-Pink grapefruit and orange zest with strawberry jelly.
+Pink grapefruit and orange zest with herbal scented strawberry jelly and vanilla.

-As Italian 'red' aperitivo liqueurs go Aperol is on the sweet side of bittersweet.
+As Italian aperitivo liqueurs go, Aperol is on the sweet side of bittersweet.
 "Poco alcolico" on the old label translates as 'low alcohol' - it is, and Aperol is also mellow in style so giving it very wide appeal and versatility as a cocktail ingredient.